About This Course

-You’ll also have the opportunity to choose from exciting law optional modules such as International Law, Commercial Law, Human Rights, Sports Law, Roman Law & Legal History, Philosophy of Law and Family Law.
+You’ll also have the opportunity to choose from exciting law optional modules such as International Law, Commercial Law, Human Rights, Roman Law & Legal History, Philosophy of Law and Family Law.
 If you choose our Work Placement module you will get the opportunity to experience legal work in a real-life situation.

 You will be an active participant in your learning.
 It’s not all about sitting and reading.
 You'll learn the skills of debating, advocating and negotiating through a range of module and extra-curricular opportunities.
 You’ll also benefit from professional development activities, trips to government and judicial institutions, and from a wide range of guest speakers.

 Throughout your studies you’ll acquire the academic knowledge and be introduced to the skills required to pursue a legal career should you wish to go on to qualify as a solicitor or barrister.

 - Unique opportunities to work with legal practitioners and industry professionals through our pro bono programmes.